srdone/EMPA/EMPA641-Organizational-Behavior/Week3/dms-personality-values-and-diversity.md

  - help to diagnose differences among others, which is essential to being a good manager to use their skills
  - recognize our own special gifts and capitalize on our talents

-> Hatred against oneself is inseparabel from hatred against others
+> Hatred against oneself is inseparable from hatred against others

 ##The sensitive line
  - the point at which people feel they have to defend themselves